How to Discern the Spirit of Poverty

-How to discern the poverty spirit
+how to discern spirit of poverty

 Huh?
 That’s weird.
 How is over-generosity a sign of poverty?